samirduran43-code/shaders/README.md

 originally developed for warhammer 40k inquisitor but use with any reshade install -use DownsampleSSAO for better look and Colors or ColorMatrix

-new ! noosphere work in progress not published yet
+new ! noosphere work in progress (first 1.0 ver published in noo.fx)
 <img width="2304" height="648" alt="image" src="https://github.com/user-attachments/assets/7a1f4f98-6b05-4adc-b105-e268341ca8a8" />

 ![til](./cog.gif)